 Salted Caramel Cold Brew

 - Add ground caramel flavored coffee beans and water to a 32 ounce (1 liter) glass jar.
-Stir or shake to combine until all the grounds are fully covered with water.
+Stir or shake to combine until all the grounds are fully submerged in water.
 Screw on the glass jar lid.

 - Set glass jar in the refrigerator to steep for 18 hours.

-- Add heavy cream, 2% milk, and ¼ ounce simple syrup to a high powdered blender.
+- Add heavy cream, 2% milk, ¼ ounce simple syrup, and fine sea salt to a high powdered blender.
 Blend for 45 seconds until a thick foam has formed.

-- To serve, add ½ cup ice, 4 ounces caramel cold brew coffee, and the remaining ½ ounce simple syrup to a glass.
+- To serve, add 8 ounces of cold brew coffee, the remaining 1 ounce simple syrup, and ice to a serving glass.
 Top with cold foam mixture.

 Other Helpful Resources